theramiyer/resume/pages/making.md

 I wanted to build an uncomplicated site, so I used the [Skeleton](http://getskeleton.com/) boilerplate to build the site.
 There are two ways to go forward from here:

 1. Use the `jekyll new` command to get the basic Jekyll site, and then add the Skeleton components.
-2. Use the [Skeleton Framework for Jekyll](https://github.com/skeleton-framework/skeleton-framework-jekyll) and rebuild `index.html` and move forward.
+2. Use the [Skeleton Framework for Jekyll](https://github.com/skeleton-framework/skeleton-framework-jekyll), rebuild `index.html` and move forward.

 I chose the latter.
-Sure, I had to still make a few changes to optimise the site, but hey, what's life without adventures?
+Sure, I still had to make a few changes to optimise the site, but hey, what's life without adventures?

 #### Configuring the Amazon&nbsp;S3 bucket